nipy/mindboggle/README.rst

 ------------------------------------------------------------------------------
 Processing steps
 ------------------------------------------------------------------------------
-The following steps are performed by Mindboggle:
+The following steps are performed by Mindboggle (with links to code on GitHub):

 1. Create hybrid gray/white segmentation from FreeSurfer and ANTs output (`combine_2labels_in_2volumes <https://github.com/nipy/mindboggle/blob/master/mindboggle/guts/segment.py>`_).
 2. Fill hybrid segmentation with FreeSurfer- or ANTs-registered labels.